kasual1/stencil-starter/README.md

 # Stencil-Starter
 Starter for Stencil.js to generate Angular, React and Vue component libraries.

+For more information read the official [docs](https://stenciljs.com/docs/introduction).

 ## Setup
 Clone the repository